hirshi001/ByteBuffer/README.md

 # ByteBuffer
 A Java library for reading and writing binary data.
+Use Jitpack to download and install or use as a dependency.

 ## Features
 * Read and write primitive data types
 * Read and write strings